Skills assessments: what they are and how to revamp them

 Despite leaders’ growing enthusiasm for these strategies, many companies have a long way to go before they can be considered skills-based.
 One challenge that almost every business faces is the question of how they can accurately assess the skills within their workforce.

-While many companies have some version of a skills assessment to gauge proficiency levels, most approaches need an upgrade to provide the level of visibility needed to power a skills-based organization.
+While many companies have some version of a skills assessment to gauge proficiency levels, most approaches need an upgrade to provide the level of visibility necessary to power a skills-based organization.

 What are skills assessments?

-Skills assessments are processes that organizations undergo to gain a more comprehensive understanding of the knowledge that individual employees have and their proficiency to perform various tasks.
+A skills assessment is an evaluation of an employee’s proficiency, knowledge, and abilities related to the capabilities that are required for a specific job or field.
 Traditionally, most skills assessments took the form of tests that were designed to assess whether individuals have the competencies necessary to perform essential aspects of a job.
 Some examples of skills assessments might include work sample tests, cognitive ability tests, and personality tests.

 As work evolves and technology continues to advance, skills assessments are shifting to become more data-focused.
 Rather than asking employees to complete a test—or in addition to their exam—companies are now collecting data from employees’ previous professional experiences to evaluate their skills and how to best utilize them.